Sacha Baron Cohen: Controversies, criticisms and lawsuits

-On 30 April 2010 Palestinian Christian grocer Ayman Abu Aita filed a lawsuit against Baron Cohen.
-In the film Brüno, Abu Aita was described as a member of Al-Aqsa Martyrs' Brigades.
-Abu Aita's lawsuit stated that he had been defamed by false accusations that he was a "terrorist" in the movie Brüno, adding that, though he had been a member of Fatah, he had never been a member of Al-Aqsa Martyrs' Brigade and was a non-violent activist and a board member of Holy Land Trust, a non-profit.
-He had agreed to the interview under the impression it was a documentary about the daily life of Palestinians.
+On 30 April 2010 Ayman Abu Aita, a Palestinian featured in the film Brüno, filed a lawsuit against Baron Cohen.
+Abu Aita, a former member of the Al-Aqsa Martyrs' Brigades and Fatah party secretary for Beit Sahour, denied association with the Brigades in the lawsuit and claimed defamation.
 Aita included David Letterman in the suit based on comments made during a 7 July 2009 appearance by Baron Cohen on the Late Show with David Letterman in which he claimed that Abu Aita was a "terrorist".
+Despite reported past links with the Brigades, Abu Aita asserted he was a non-violent activist and a board member of Holy Land Trust, a non-profit.
+Al-Aqsa Martyrs' Brigades, the military wing of Fatah, issued their own response stating the movie "was part of a conspiracy against the al-Aqsa Martyrs Brigade...
+This was a dirty use of our brother Ayman."
 Unlike others who sued Baron Cohen, Aita did not sign a release form, and his case centred on whether Baron Cohen's portrayal of Aita was false, not whether he was defrauded.
 The case was initially dismissed, as Abu Aita was not an American citizen.
 In September 2012, the defamation claim was settled out of court for an undisclosed amount.

 In 2018, former Senate candidate Roy Moore of Alabama sued Baron Cohen for $95 million relating to a mock interview in Who Is America? and allegations of paedophilia.
 On 13 July 2021, the U.S. District Court for the Southern District of New York dismissed the lawsuit after finding that Moore had signed a consent agreement barring his claims.
 Moore has filed notice of his intent to appeal the decision.
 On 8 July 2022, Baron Cohen defeated the lawsuit.

 In June 2020, Baron Cohen crashed the right-wing "March for Our Rights 3" protest in Olympia, Washington, a counter-protest to the March for Our Lives demonstration as a result of the Stoneman Douglas High School shooting.
 Disguised under heavy make-up, Baron Cohen sang a song telling listeners to attack liberals, CNN, the World Health Organization, Barack Obama, Hillary Clinton, Anthony Fauci, Bill Gates and "mask-wearers".
 The crowd, which initially sang along, realized they were being pranked when counter-protestors recognized Baron Cohen and began laughing.
 Baron Cohen's security stopped the organizers from taking him off stage and turning off the power, and Baron Cohen was forced to flee in a private ambulance from the crowd.
 The incident was later revealed to have been organized as part of filming for Borat Subsequent Moviefilm, with Baron Cohen in-character as Borat in disguise.